Man on the Flying Trapeze: Plot

 Ambrose Wolfinger works as a "memory expert" for a manufacturing company's president.
-He keeps track of details about the clients President Malloy (Oscar Apfel) meets with, so that Malloy will never be embarrassed about not remembering things when meeting with them.
+He keeps track of details about the clients President Malloy meets with, so that Malloy will never be embarrassed about not remembering things when meeting with them.
 But Ambrose doesn't keep files; all the documents are a huge mess of paper piled on his desk.
-Ambrose supports himself, his shrewish wife Leona (Kathleen Howard), his loving daughter Hope (from a previous marriage; played by Mary Brian), his freeloading brother-in-law Claude (Grady Sutton), and his abusive, sternly teetotal mother-in-law Cordelia (Vera Lewis).
+Ambrose supports himself, his shrewish wife Leona, his loving daughter Hope (from a previous marriage), his freeloading brother-in-law Claude, and his abusive, sternly teetotal mother-in-law Cordelia.

-At the start of the film, two burglars, played by Tammany Young and Walter Brennan, break into Ambrose's cellar after midnight, get drunk on his homemade applejack, and start singing "On the Banks of the Wabash, Far Away".
+At the start of the film, two burglars break into Ambrose's cellar after midnight, get drunk on his homemade applejack, and start singing "On the Banks of the Wabash, Far Away".
 Ambrose is forced to handle the situation, and he winds up being arrested for distilling liquor without a license.
 While on the way to the night court Ambrose talks about the big wrestling match scheduled for that day, for which he has a front-row ticket.

 After Hope pays his bail, Ambrose returns home in time to have breakfast before reporting for work.
 He asks Malloy for the afternoon off, falsely claiming that Cordelia has died and her funeral is that day.
 He begins explaining that she was taken with a "chill" and that he poured her a drink.
 His story is interrupted by Malloy, who misconstrues it as a case of death from poisoned liquor, and Ambrose is too timid to contradict him.
 Malloy lets him go for the day.
-Ambrose's supervisor, Mr. Peabody (Lucien Littlefield), tells his department the tragic news so they can send condolences, and also notifies the newspaper.
+Ambrose's supervisor, Mr. Peabody, tells his department the tragic news so they can send condolences, and also notifies the newspaper.